sjhloco/nornir_validate/README.md

 ## Input Data

 The input data (variable) file holds the *host_vars* and *group_vars* which are made up of dictionaries of features and their values.
-It is made up of three optional dictionaries:
+It is structured around these three optional dictionaries:

 - **hosts:** Dictionary of host names each holding dictionaries of host-specific variables for the different features being validated
 - **groups:** Dictionary of group names each holding dictionaries of group-specific variables for the different features being validated